Morris Hillquit Professor of Labor and Social Thought

 Sirianni has published earlier books and articles on European labor movements, workplace participation, women's organizations, working time innovation, and political and social theory.
 He edited the 45-volume series (with Paula Rayman), Labor and Social Change, for Temple University Press.

-“Bringing the State Back in Through Collaborative Governance: Emergent Mission and Practice at the U.S. Environmental Protection Agency,” in Jennifer Girouard and Carmen Sirianni, Varieties of Civic Innovation: Deliberative, Collaborative, Narrative, and Network Approaches, Vanderbilt University Press, forthcoming in 2014 (in press).
+"Bringing the State Back in Through Collaborative Governance: Emergent Mission and Practice at the U.S. Environmental Protection Agency," in Jennifer Girouard and Carmen Sirianni, Varieties of Civic Innovation: Deliberative, Collaborative, Narrative, and Network Approaches, Vanderbilt University Press, 2014.

 "The Civics of Urban Planning," The Oxford Handbook of Urban Planning, eds.
 Rachel Weber and Randall Crane.
 Oxford University Press, 2012, pp. 669-90, with Jennifer Girouard.